 - Stressors like antibiotics, NSAIDs, hauling, diet changes, or herd changes can interrupt gut health and cause a cascade of negative side effects.
 During these times, it is especially important to take actions to restore gut health.

 As our awareness of gut health grows, so is the number of supplements or feed additives that are available in the equine industry.
 These supplements are most often based on probiotic or prebiotic ingredients.
 Probiotics supply the gut with living microbes in an attempt to increase the number of microbes present.
 Prebiotics, on the other hand, stimulate the growth and activity of the microbes already inhabiting the gut.
 Vitalize is a brand of products for both horses and dogs that contains Amaferm, a unique and well-researched prebiotic that significantly enhances digestion and absorption of nutrients.
-The Vitalize line contains products for daily use, including Digest More PLUS and High Performance, as well a Recovery Paste for use during digestive upset, competition, antibiotics, or other stresses.
+The Vitalize line contains products for daily use, including Digest More PLUS and High Performance, as well a Recovery Gel for use during digestive upset, competition, antibiotics, or other stresses.
 Vitalize products enhance digestion, absorption, and overall gut health to provide a good gut feeling for both horse and rider!